kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ### Forced Pod termination {#pod-termination-forced}

 {{< caution >}}
-Forced deletions can be potentially disruptiove for some workloads and their Pods.
+Forced deletions can be potentially disruptive for some workloads and their Pods.
 {{< /caution >}}

 By default, all deletes are graceful within 30 seconds.
 The `kubectl delete` command supports